wcko87/rabi-ribi-maps/maps/platforming_tricks_tutorial/index.md

 This is a comprehensive tutorial for Rabi-Ribi platforming tricks and glitches.

-It contains most of the tricks we use in Rabi-Ribi. (rough estimate: around 80+ tricks are featured in this tutorial) Tricks are classified into Basic, Intermediate and Advanced.
+It contains most of the tricks we use in Rabi-Ribi (rough estimate: around 80+ tricks are featured in this tutorial).
+Tricks are classified into Basic, Intermediate and Advanced.
+NPCs around the map will explain the tricks and how to execute them.

 The objective is to collect all the eggs in the map.

-NPCs around the map will explain the tricks and how to execute them.

-The map starts you off in a room with three doors.
+### The map starts you off in a room with three doors.
 These doors correspond to:
 * **Basic Section (1 Star)** - 5 Eggs
 * **Intermediate Section (2 Stars)** - 31 Eggs
 * **Advanced Section (3 Stars)** - 13 Eggs

-Total: 49 Eggs
+**Total:** 49 Eggs

 ### Instructions:
-* Play on Story Mode.
+* Play on **Story Mode**.
   - difficulty / mode does not matter
   - You can play on Speedrun Mode too, but you can't talk to NPCs in Speedrun Mode.